cockroachdb/docs/v1.1/build-a-ruby-app-with-cockroachdb-activerecord.md

     <a href="build-a-ruby-app-with-cockroachdb-activerecord.html"><button style="width: 28%" class="filter-button current">Use <strong>ActiveRecord</strong></button></a>
 </div>

 This tutorial shows you how build a simple Ruby application with CockroachDB using a PostgreSQL-compatible driver or ORM.
 We've tested and can recommend the [Ruby pg driver](https://rubygems.org/gems/pg) and the [ActiveRecord ORM](http://guides.rubyonrails.org/active_record_basics.html), so those are featured here.
+ActiveRecord versions 4.2.x and 5.1.x are supported.

 {{site.data.alerts.callout_success}}For a more realistic use of ActiveRecord with CockroachDB, see our <a href="https://github.com/cockroachdb/examples-orms"><code>examples-orms</code></a> repository.{{site.data.alerts.end}}